aurimasn/testinggit/readme.txt

 wahts up ?
-1 update 2 update 3 update
+1 update 2 update 3 update 4 update to new brach